House Cleaning Tips > Bedrooms > Mattress Cleaning

 This regular upkeep will go a long way towards keeping your mattress clean and comfortable.

-This will help the mattress smell as fresh as it did fresh from the store.
+Be sure to place a few dryer sheets on the mattress before covering it with the mattress cover and bedding.
+This will help the mattress smell as fresh as it did when you bought it from the store.

 However, make sure the dryer sheets you choose have a scent that you don’t mind sleeping on every night; and if you find yourself developing a headache, it’s time to change scents.